Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Delegation-and-ACL-Abuse-Explained.md

-\# Active Directory Delegation and ACL Abuse Explained
+\# Active Directory Delegation and ACL Abuse Explained a